 - Do you know the history of the building, or have old blueprints/drawings?

-- Are there future changes planned for the site, such as an addition or remodel, or a developer about to build new buildings nearby?
+- Are there future changes planned for the site, such as an addition or remodel, a change in zoning, or a developer about to build new buildings nearby?

 - Collect your notes about the building and site history- Prepare scale drawings of the building/area, including top views and side views, relevant foundation and roof details.